remyla/damas-core/server-php/README.md

 Alias /damas/server      "/path/to/damas-core/server-php/"
 ```

-*  in Apache configuration you can provide the URL rewriting rules in order to access the server operations differently.
+*  in a .htacess you can provide the Apache URL rewriting rules in order to access the server operations differently.
 The following rules are examples to provide the same access to operations as in the incoming server-nodejs version

 ```.htaccess
 <IfModule mod_rewrite.c>